 Presently, the other attractions in the museum are a Dutch windmill, a German windmill, a forge fuelled by a water wheel, and a brewery.

-See Related: Best Things to do in Dresden
+See Related: 19 Best Military Museums in Europe

 Address: Mercedesstraße 100, 70372 Stuttgart, Germany